Posted on November 13, 2013 in Teen Drinking

 To double check their findings the Heidelberg team also conducted a rat study looking at pubertal drinking.
 Both the human and animal study brought the same conclusion; those who start drinking during puberty have more problems with alcohol than those who take their first drink of alcohol in later years.

 The bottom line is this; there is danger even in letting small children take small sips of alcohol and the greatest risk is for teens who take their first drink of alcohol while their body is undergoing its transition into adulthood.
+They are more likely to suffer effects of alcoholism and require treatment later in life.

 Struggling with drug or alcohol addiction?